alexdisdier/create-project/templates/lib-ts/src/components/button/README.md

 <hr>

-A component for handling user input.
-It is commonly used within a form.
+A component for triggering a user action. e.g: a submit button in a form

 ##### Import